Karim Ahmad Khan: Career

 Khan represented a group of Anglophone human rights lawyers charged with terrorism and other offences before the Military Court in Yaoundé, Cameroon, as international counsel from February 2017 until September 2017.
 He led the team that advised Cham and Albanian communities in relation to their expulsion from Greece, and subsequent expropriation of property after the Second World War.
-He was lead counsel for a large victims case in Sierra Leone arising out of the ECOMOG intervention in 1999–2002, and he represented more than 100,000 victim claimants from the Kipsigi and Talai communities in Kenya seeking redress for alleged human rights violations committed during the colonial period.
+He was lead counsel for a large victims case in Sierra Leone arising out of the ECOMOG intervention in 1999–2002.
+Also in 2017, he represented more than 100,000 victim claimants from the Kipsigi and Talai communities in Kenya seeking redress for alleged human rights violations committed during British colonial rule.
+Khan said: "Certain historical injustices need to be recognized ...
+It's something that I feel very passionately about and it's really worthwhile."

+Khan served until 2018 as a member of the executive council and the victims committee of the International Criminal Court Bar Association (ICCBA), and he was the president of the ICCBA from June 2017 to June 2018.
+At the end of his tenure, Khan was appointed the first honorary president of the ICCBA.